oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Replacement Tokens
 Validation of a replacement Txn-Token, as well as any Txn-Token, is critical to the security of the entire transaction invocation sequence.
 Only Txn-Tokens issued by a trusted Transaction Token Service may be trusted, so verification of the Txn-Token signature is required.
 For replacement transaction tokens, not only must the JWT signature be verified but also the workload identity of the workload requesting the replacement Txn-Token.

-## Scope and Purpose processing
+## Scope Processing
-The authorization model within a Trust Domain boundary is most often quite different from the authorization model (e.g. OAuth scopes) used with clients external to the Trust Domain.
+The authorization model within a Trust Domain boundary may be quite different from the authorization model (e.g. OAuth scopes) used with clients external to the Trust Domain.
 This makes managing unintentional scope increase a critical aspect of the Transaction Token Service.
-The TTS MUST ensure that the requested purpose (`scope`) of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
+The Transaction Token Service MUST ensure that the requested `scope` of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
 This is also true of requesting a replacement Txn-Token.
-The TTS MUST ensure there is no unintentional increase in authorization scope.
+The Transaction Token Service MUST ensure there is no unintentional priviledged escalation in authorization scope.

 ## Identifying Call Chains
 A Txn-token typically represents the call-chain of workloads necessary to complete a logical function initiated by an external or internal workload.
 The `txn` claim in the Txn-token provides a unique identifier that when logged by the TTS and each subsequent workload can provide both discovery and auditability of successful and failed transactions.
 It is therefore strongly RECOMMENDED to use an identifier, unique within the Trust Domain, for the `txn` value.